 Current version: In January of 2015 and every fifth year thereafter, the Moderator shall appoint an ad hoc committee to re-examine these Bylaws.
 If the ad hoc committee finds that a revision of the Bylaws would be expedient, it shall recommend that the Church-in-Conference select a Bylaws Review Committee to propose necessary changes.
 The Bylaws Review Committee shall follow the general procedures set forth for amending the Bylaws.

-Proposed revised version: In January of 2015 and every fifth year thereafter, the Moderator shall appoint an ad hoc committee to re-examine these Bylaws.
-If the ad hoc committee finds that a revision of the Bylaws would be expedient, it shall recommend that the Church-in-Conference select a Bylaws Review Committee to propose necessary changes.
-The Bylaws Review Committee shall follow the general procedures set forth for amending the Bylaws.
+Proposed revised version: From time to time, the Moderator may appoint an ad hoc committee to review these Bylaws and to propose any amendments to the Bylaws that the committee deems necessary or appropriate.
+If the ad hoc committee proposes any amendments to the Bylaws, the procedures set forth in these Bylaws for amending the Bylaws shall apply to any proposed amendments.

 Article II, Section C, Paragraph 4 [regarding activities of "associate member" (as referenced in Article II, Section A, Paragraph 5)]